Epistemic vs. Counterfactual Fairness in Allocation of Resources: Experimental Results

 \section{Experimental Results}

-We test the empirical swap rate of each treatment as a measure for perceived envy, and, in turn, perceived fairness, across all questions and while controlling for a handful of variables.
-We partition the \HEF{k} treatment into three separate sub-treatments---\HEF{0}, \HEF{1}, and \HEF{2}---and compare swap rates between these sub-treatments and to \sEF{1}.
-Separately, we compare the effect of treatment and size of instance on participants' cognitive effort, as measured by response time and self-reports of difficulty, for answering the questions.
+We test the empirical swap rate of each treatment as a measure for perceived fairness across all scenarios and while controlling for several variables.
+We further partition the \HEF{k} treatment into sub-treatments---\HEF{0}, \HEF{1}, and \HEF{2}---and compare their swap rates with \sEF{1}, with a focus on whether increasing the number of hidden goods affects perceived fairness.
+Separately, we compare the effect of treatment and size of instance on participants' cognitive effort, as measured by response time and self-reports of difficulty, for answering the scenarios.

-Of particular interest is whether swap rates differ between treatments on questions in which a participant's \emph{optimal} (i.e., \textit{reward maximizing}) choice is to \emph{stay} or \emph{swap} bundles.
-We pose this interest upon making two observations.
-First, participants may be biased to accept their default bundle and maintain the status quo \cite{samuelson1988status} rather than make any adjustments.
-Second, \HEF{k} differs from the other two treatments in that participants may not have enough information to distinguish which bundle is optimal.
-This raises the question of whether swap rates may differ between treatments depending on optimal choice.
+We are particularly interested in whether swap rates differ between treatments when a participant's \emph{optimal} (i.e., value-maximizing) choice is to either \emph{stay} or \emph{swap} bundles.
+This is because participants may be biased to accept their default bundle and maintain the status quo rather than make adjustments \citep{samuelson1988status}.
+Moreover, \HEF{k} differs from the other treatments in that participants may not have enough information to distinguish which bundle is optimal, despite it being apparently optimal.
+Our work is the first to study whether perceived fairness, as measured by swap rates, differ depending on optimal choice.